 I am interested in transferring knowledge from communication-focused disciplines, such as social marketing and public relations, to improve outcomes for both communities and wildlife.
 I have a particular interest in improving public engagement strategies with so-called “non-charismatic” species, including reptiles, amphibians, rodents, bats, invertebrates, and plants.

-I am currently a PhD student with the Interdisciplinary Conservation Science Research Group at RMIT University.
-I am lucky enough to be supervised by Dr Georgia Garrard (ICON), Prof Sarah Bekessy (ICON), Dr Jenny Robinson (School of Media and Communications, RMIT), and Dr Jenny Martin (University of Melbourne).
+I am currently a PhD Candidate with the Interdisciplinary Conservation Science Research Group at RMIT University.
+I am lucky enough to be supervised by Dr Georgia Garrard (ICON), Professor Sarah Bekessy (ICON), Dr Jenny Robinson (School of Media and Communications, RMIT), and Dr Jenny Martin (The University of Melbourne).

 I have a Master of Science (Zoology) from the University of Melbourne, where I investigated the feasibility of a waterless barrier to halt cane toad spread in Western Australia, working with the wonderful Dr Ben Phillips and Dr Reid Tingley.

 I have also been lucky enough to intern at Arid Recovery, where I spent over three months pitfall trapping for small reptiles and mammals, catching bilbies, checking camera traps, and getting extraordinarily excited about Greater Stick-nest Rat tracks in the red sand.